 Good records – why they are important and essential

-by Paschal Walsh, Regional Director, UK South - UK, South
+by Paschal Walsh, UK Regional Director - UK

 Taking shortcuts with your project records is likely to dramatically reduce the success of your claims.

 You may well have heard of the response to the question: “What are the three important basic elements to assist production of (or defence against) a claim?”
 Well, the answer: “RECORDS, RECORDS and MORE RECORDS” may seem an oft repeated mantra, but there are sound reasons why good record keeping is essential.

 To start with, it is good practice and essential for managing the contract and monitoring progress.
 No-one can foresee the future, and good records are the basic requirements for production of claims or defence against claims from others.
 Accurate and focussed records will diminish adversarial conduct, as the events surrounding a dispute can be reconstructed from available material.
 Apart from supporting a party’s case or line of argument, reliable contemporaneous documents will assist those who are not as familiar with the complete history.